Spinal stenosis diagnosis techniques

 - Joint or muscle stiffness

-- Discomfort when leaning backwards
+- Discomfort when leaning backward

-If you’re experiencing any of these symptoms, talk with your healthcare provider.
+If you’re experiencing any of these symptoms, talk with your health care provider.
 He or she will be able to make a proper spinal stenosis diagnosis by reviewing details about your symptoms and performing a physical exam.